 It leverages key principles in cognitive science to help you learn and remember the information.

 As you answer each card (which makes use of the highly effective active recall method of learning) you rate how well you knew the answer.
-Brainscape’s algorithm then uses spaced repetition to time how often you need to revisit cards in order to commit the information to your long term memory.
+Brainscape’s algorithm then uses spaced repetition to time how often you need to revisit cards to commit the information to your long term memory.

 This is how students using Brainscape flashcards can learn up to twice as fast: the content is delivered to them at optimal intervals, and they revisit old material just enough to keep it fresh in their memory.